Jotform SharePoint Integration: What Works and What Doesn't

 On-premises SharePoint

-If your SharePoint is on-premises (SharePoint Server 2016/2019), the authentication story is different.
-You can't use Azure AD app registration directly.
-You need either an on-premises data gateway (Power Automate supports this) or direct authentication against the on-premises SharePoint REST API (Windows auth, NTLM, or ADFS).
+The native integration targets SharePoint Online and authenticates with a Microsoft 365 work or school account, so it does not reach on-premises SharePoint (Server 2016/2019).
+This is the clearest case where you still need a bridge.
+You can use an on-premises data gateway (Power Automate supports this) or authenticate directly against the on-premises SharePoint REST API (Windows auth, NTLM, or ADFS).
 The data gateway adds latency and another failure point.
 Custom webhook services can authenticate against on-premises SharePoint with proper network access, but that's more infrastructure work.
 Most teams running on-prem SharePoint that I've worked with end up using the data gateway.

 What I recommend

-- For small teams already using Zapier: the Zapier path is fine.
+- For small teams already living in Zapier: the Zapier path is fine.
 Watch the task count.

-The integration itself isn't hard.
-The field mapping and the authentication are where you'll spend your time.
-Budget a day for setup and testing, not an hour.
+The integration itself is no longer the hard part for most teams: the native connector handles the common case.
+Where you'll still spend time is the edge cases, the field mapping when you fall back to Power Automate, and the authentication.
+Budget a day for setup and testing if you're on a custom path, not an hour.
 The SharePoint list that looks like it matches your Jotform perfectly on paper never does when you start pushing real data through it.